 On 2 December 2007, following the enactment of the Rail Merger Ordinance, the MTR Corporation Limited ("MTRCL") commenced operating the Corporation's railway assets by way of a service concession for an initial period of 50 years, which is extendable.
 The Corporation retains ownership of the railway assets covered in the Service Concession Agreement and should MTRCL fail to observe the terms of the agreement, there is provision for the Corporation to take back and operate its assets.
-The Rail Merger Ordinance also made provision for the position of Chief Executive Officer to be left vacant, which the Board agreed should be the case from 2 December 2007.
+The Rail Merger Ordinance also made provision for the position of Chief Executive Officer to be left vacant, from 2 December 2007.
 Instead the Corporation appointed a Chief Officer, who is not a Member of the Board, to head Management.